The Guide to Outbound Sales in 2021

 You should design your outbound approach according to your overall business goals.

 If you haven’t yet, take time with your team (and, ideally, the executives at your company) to create goals using the SMART goal framework.
+Once these well-defined goals are in place, it will be that much easier to identify and prospect your ideal customers through an outbound approach.

 See the Bigger Picture

-You may also want to consider creating a sales process map for your team, or any other kind of overarching document that details the roles, processes, tools, and decision points your team will encounter throughout the sales process.
+You may also want to consider creating a sales process map for your team or any other kind of overarching document that details the roles, processes, tools, and decision points your team will encounter throughout the sales process.
 Here’s an example:

 Remember, outbound selling is just one piece of a larger sales strategy; seeing how it fits into the bigger picture will enable your outbound reps to do their jobs more effectively and efficiently.